DanFraserUK/iRacing-On-Linux/One Reason To Use Linux/README.md

 - If it shows `C:\Users\<you>\OneDrive\Documents`, OneDrive has its grubby little hands on it.
 - If it shows `C:\Users\<you>\Documents`, it is already local and you can skip ahead.

-Repeat for Pictures and Desktop.
+Repeat for Pictures and Desktop and anything else.
 Do not skip this check.
 Knowing where your files are before you start moving things is the difference between a clean fix and a bad fucking week, because if you get this wrong, microslop will absolutely let you eat the consequences.

 ---